Sensing with near-infrared laser trapped fluorescent nanodiamonds: Methods

-To understand and quantitatively model the effects of NIR laser illumination on the charge state dynamics and fluorescence properties of NV centers in FNDs, we investigate a comprehensive rate equation model \cite{Qian2022}, supplemented with insights from~\cite{Meirzada2018}.
+To understand and quantitatively model the effects of NIR laser illumination on the charge state dynamics and fluorescence properties of NV centers in FNDs, we investigate a comprehensive rate equation model \cite{Qian2022}, supplemented with insights from Ref.~\cite{Meirzada2018}.
 This model accounts for the various optical transitions, inter-system crossings, ionization, and recombination processes that occur when NV centers are simultaneously exposed to green and NIR laser excitation.

-The NV center can exist in two charge states: the negatively charged NV\(^-\) and the neutrally charged NV\(^0\).
-Each charge state has its own ground and excited electronic states, as well as inter-system crossing pathways to metastable quartet states.
-The model considers 8 states as illustrated in the schematic energy level diagram in Fig.~\ref{fig:energy_levels}.

-The population dynamics of the NV centers are described by a set of coupled differential equations representing the rates of change of the population probabilities $P_i$ in each state \cite{Qian2022}.
-The rates of change were adapted to our experimental situation with just two lasers, the green 532 nm and the NIR 1064 nm laser, following~\cite{Meirzada2018}.
-Values used in this work for the rates are provided in the appendix, Table~\ref{tab:rateequations}.
+The model considers eight states as illustrated in the schematic energy level diagram in Fig.~\ref{fig:energy_levels}.
+These states include the negatively charged NV\(^-\) and the neutrally charged NV\(^0\), with each their ground and excited electronic states, as well as inter-system crossing pathways to metastable quartet states.
+The population dynamics of the NV centers are described by a set of coupled differential equations representing the rates of change of the population probabilities $P_i$ in each state $i = 1,\ldots 8$ \cite{Qian2022}.
+The rates of change were adapted to our experimental situation with just two lasers, the green 532 nm and the NIR 1064 nm laser, following Ref.~\cite{Meirzada2018}.
+Values used in this work for the rates are provided in the appendix, Table~\ref{tab:rateequations}, and rate-equations are explicitly written in the Supplementary information.
+Simulations were carried out using the {\tt solve\_ivp} function from the {\tt sciPy} library in python.